Introducing Human Performance Science

 The same responsibilities require less physiological effort.

-Many capable people believe the solution to pressure is greater discipline.
-In reality, the question that matters most is different.
+Many capable people assume the solution to pressure is greater discipline.

 Can the system fully recover from the demands placed upon it?

-Human Performance Science provides a way to observe this process earlier and more clearly.
+Human Performance Science offers a way to observe this process earlier and more clearly.

 They come from people who remain adaptive under pressure for decades.